ScanNet/ScanNet/README.md

 Binary PLY format mesh with +Z axis in upright orientation.

 **RGB-D sensor stream (`*.sens`)**:
 Compressed binary format with per-frame color, depth, camera pose and other data.
 See [ScanNet C++ Toolkit](#scannet-c-toolkit) for more information and parsing code.
+See [SensReader/python](SensReader/python) for a very basic python data exporter.

 **Surface mesh segmentation file (`*.segs.json`)**:
 ```javascript